jaruary/microservice/README.md

 `:::9082 `

 This means that it is listening on all IPs, on port 9082.
-The settings for the H2 database, including port number, username, password, ...etc are defined in `h2Settings.sh`.
+The settings for the H2 database, including port number, username, password, ...etc are defined in `db-properties`.